 Stephen Merchant’s Fighting with My Family tells a charming, inspiring, and triumphant tale of Paige (Florence Pugh) and her brother Zak (Jack Lowden).
 Through their journeys, it expresses the message that achieving a promising dream is far from “fixed”, like the nature of professional wrestling.

-There are a couple of scenes from the get-go that I really liked in which we see the daily life of the wrestling family.
+There are a couple of scenes from the get-go that I really liked, in which we see the daily life of the wrestling family.
 We see Paige and Zak teaching other teenagers, including a blind boy, to wrestle.
-Meanwhile, we also see the parents Patrick (Nick Frost) and Julia (Lena Headey) planning a show wherein a wrestler has to take a bowling ball to the crotch.
+Meanwhile, we also see the parents, Patrick (Nick Frost) and Julia (Lena Headey), planning a show wherein a wrestler has to take a bowling ball to the crotch.
 Not only are those scenes ridiculously funny, they also help us emotionally relate to the characters as a bonkers yet very humane family.
-When the dramatic moments appear, Merchant isn’t afraid to hold back the funny and humorous tone to approach them in a serious manner.
+When the dramatic moments appear, Merchant isn’t afraid to hold back the gags to approach them in a serious manner.

 The film inhabits the world of professional wrestling, and lays out the fact that it is fixed, rather than it is fake.
 However, the film struggles to maintain this fact throughout the film for the sake of keeping the business side of professional wrestling a secret to general audiences.
-Understandably, films often take creative liberties when adapting real-life stories, however, as I have followed the WWE program for a long time, I cannot help but point out that the film simplifies the development brand NXT from an exciting wrestling programme to just a training ground.
+Understandably, films often take creative liberties when adapting real-life stories.
+However, as I have followed the WWE program for a long time, I cannot help but point out that the film simplifies the development brand NXT from an exciting wrestling programme to just a training ground.
 As a result, the film leaves out some of Paige’s major career highlights.
-Her time as the inaugural NXT woman’s champion and involvement in the brand’s first network special are integral factors which bring back the excitement of the wrestling in WWE at the time.
+Her time as the inaugural NXT woman’s champion and involvement in the brand’s first network special are integral factors which bring back the excitement of wrestling in WWE at the time.